Why do you need an effective donor management process in place?

 - Donor recognition: Start by thanking the donor for their gift.
 If you planned for donation incentives, send them out with the thank-you.
 Make the donor feel good about the donation.

 - Showcasing impact: Apart from the thank-you’s, you also have to assure donors that they made a good decision.
-This means showcasing the impact through your nonprofit’s impact reports, telling them exactly how their money was used, inviting them to volunteer to see your work first-hand.
+This means showcasing the impact through your nonprofit’s impact reports, telling them exactly how their money was used, and inviting them to volunteer to see your work first-hand.

 At this point, you should be at the end of your donor management process.
 You can track your progress while continuing the conversation with your donors and note what worked and what didn’t.